 You’ll be able to find CBD made from both flowering marijuana and industrial hemp plants.
 The critical difference between the two products is how much THC is in each one.

 THC is the ingredient in marijuana that causes the “high.”
-Flowering marijuana CBD contains significantly more THC than industrial hemp CBD and will, therefore, get you stoned.
+Flowering marijuana CBD contains THC and can get you stoned.

 Industrial hemp CBD generally contains no more than 0.3% THC and won’t cause the user to feel high.
-According to the Federal Government, this type of CBD is legal to purchase and consume in all 50 states.
+According to the Federal Government, this type of CBD is legal to purchase and consume.

 The Government usually treats marijuana-derived CBD the same as marijuana, which means that the law varies wildly from state to state.
 You can face jail time and fines if caught in possession of this type of CBD.